-Post-suspension and re-employment with University
+Post-suspension and re-employment with university

-An SHRA or EHRA employee who is suspended from University employment as a result of drug or alcohol violations may be required to provide evidence of successful completion of a recovery program during the separation period.
-An SHRA or EHRA employee who is dismissed from University employment as a result of drug or alcohol violations may apply for re-employment but re-employment is not guaranteed, and the employee may be asked to provide evidence of successful completion of a recovery program during the separation period.
-The North Carolina Department of Commerce's Division of Employment Security also has information published on its website for individuals seeking employment: NC Department of Commerce Employment Security.
+An SHRA or EHRA employee who is suspended from university employment as a result of drug or alcohol violations may be required to provide evidence of successful completion of a recovery program during the separation period.
+An SHRA or EHRA employee who is dismissed from university employment because of drug or alcohol violations may apply for reemployment, but reemployment is not guaranteed, and the employee may be asked to provide evidence of successful completion of a recovery program during the separation period.
+The North Carolina Department of Commerce's Division of Employment Security also has information published on its website for individuals seeking employment: